software-tools-books/js4ds/_en/promises.md

 got HTTP status code 400
 ```

+(Note that we didn't assign our Promise object to a variable in the example above.
+We can create promises on the fly if we need them only to define behaviour on
+successful completion/exception and won't need to refer to them again later.)
 What makes this all work is that a promise is an object.
 Here's what's in memory just after this promise has been created: